microsoft/Mastering-the-Marketplace/saas/labs/lab2-create-landing-page/README.md

 For this lab you will need the following.

 1. An offer configured in [Partner Center](https://partner.microsoft.com/en-us/dashboard) as per Lab 1
 1. An Azure account and access to the [Azure portal](https://portal.azure.com/)
 1. Visual Studio 2022 (any version)
 1. Git (optional)

-> **Note:** It is possible to complete this using Visual Studio Code and .NET 6, but the instructions will be tailored for using Visual Studio 2022.
+> **Note:** It is possible to complete this using Visual Studio Code, but the instructions will be tailored for using Visual Studio 2022.

 ## Exercise: Compile the Visual Studio Solution